HINT: Hierarchical Interaction Network for Trial Outcome Prediction Leveraging Web Data: Benchmark for trial outcome prediction

 \section{Benchmark for trial outcome prediction}

 As there is no public trial outcome prediction dataset available, we create a benchmark dataset for Trial Outcome Prediction named \data, which is ready to be released after the double blind review.
 We first describe the data components and then reports the processing steps to construct this benchmark dataset (Figure~\ref{fig:benchmark}).
+The curated dataset and code repository is available at \footnote{\url{https://github.com/futianfan/clinical-trial-outcome-prediction}}.